Jeffrey Epstein's former girlfriend, Ghislaine Maxwell, is transferred to a prison camp in Texas

 Maxwell’s case has been the subject of heightened public focus since an outcry over the Justice Department's statement last month saying that it would not be releasing any additional documents from the Epstein sex trafficking investigation.

-Since then, administration officials have tried to cast themselves as promoting transparency in the case, including by requesting the unsealing of grand jury transcripts.
+Since then, administration officials have tried to cast themselves as promoting transparency in the case, including by requesting from courts the unsealing of grand jury transcripts.

 Maxwell was interviewed at a Florida courthouse over two days last week by Deputy Attorney General Todd Blanche.

-The House Oversight Committee has separately said that it wants to speak with Maxwell as well.
+The House Oversight Committee has separately said that it wants to speak with Maxwell.
 Her lawyers said this week that she would be open to an interview but only if the panel were to give her immunity from prosecution for anything she said.